When the Lion Feeds: Background

 Before publishing The Lion Feeds, Smith was working as an accountant and had already written a novel, The Gods First Make Mad, for which he had been unable to find a publisher.

-Dejected he returned to work as an accountant, until he received a telegram from Ursula Williams, his agent in London enquiring as to progress on his new novel.
+Dejected, he returned to work as an accountant, until he received a telegram from Ursula Williams, his agent in London enquiring as to progress on his new novel.
 Encouraged by her expectation that he would be writing another novel the urge to write once again overwhelmed him.
 After thinking about possible storylines he commenced work in 1962 on another novel:

 I wrote about my own father and my darling mother.
 I wove into the story chunks of early African history.
 I wrote about black people and white.
 I wrote about hunting and gold mining and carousing and women.
 I wrote about love and loving and hating.
 In short I wrote about all the things I knew well and loved better.
 I left out all the immature philosophies and radical politics and rebellious posturing that had been the backbone of the first novel.
 I even came up with a catching title, 'When the Lion Feeds'.

 After reading the 160,000 word manuscript Smith's agent in London, Ursula Winant, rang Charles Pick the deputy managing director of William Heinemann and convinced him to look at the novel.
 She also asked for an advance of £500 and a guaranteed initial print run of 5,000 copies, and that it was to be published before Christmas.
-After being impressed after reading the first chapter of the novel over the weekend Pick gave it to the company's sales director Tim Manderson, who agreed that it should be published.
+Pick was so impressed after reading the first chapter of the novel over the weekend that he gave it to the company's sales director Tim Manderson, who agreed that it should be published.
 Pick rang Winant and offered an advance of £1,000, with an initial print run of 10,000 copies.
 By the publication date Heinemanns had increased the print run to 20,000.

 The book went on to be successful, selling around the world (except in South Africa, where it was banned).
 The novel was serialized by the BBC and the Reader's Digest produced a condensed version.
 Its success enabled Smith to leave his job and become a full-time author.
 Charles Pick, who bought the book for Heinemann, later became Smith's mentor and agent.

 Smith dedicated the book to his father, whom the author idolized.
 "When I showed him he was a bit taken aback but Mum said that he always used to carry it around with him to show his mates", said Smith.

 The character of Waite Courtney was modelled on Smith's grandfather Courtney James Smith.